There was an error with your log in

 Pici pasta in Italy

 • Have one final breakfast together with your group.
-Pack up and say your goodbyes—your guides will transfer you to the Chiusi train station around 10-11 am.
+Pack up and say your goodbyes—we will transfer you to the Chiusi train station around 10-11 am.
 If you’d like to stay longer and explore the area, just ask your guides for some recommendations!

 Meals: Breakfast